TannerBurns/django_api_tutorial/README.md

             raise CommandError('No testdata found')
 ```

-This command will add our test records to the api.
+This command will add test records to the api.
 It will also track how many records and how quickly they were added.
 We will run the command and see what the output is.

 ```bash